 - Dates for the live “technology and course design” sessions with CFC educational technology staff

-- Video content showing how to digitize and deliver instructional content in Panopto and Blackboard
+- Video content showing how to digitize and deliver instructional content in Panopto and the LMS

 - Organizational/planning sheets to facilitate transfer of F2F teaching to digital teaching